Security Cameras

 Build Quality and Form Factors

 Rhombus and Verkada both offer dome and bullet form factors with IK10 vandal-resistant and IP67 weather-rated housings.
-Rhombus also provides a fisheye model for 360-degree coverage in open areas, while Verkada includes a mini camera designed for discreet indoor monitoring.
+Rhombus provides additional unique form factors: the R360S fisheye for 180°/360° panoramic coverage, the R150 mini split camera with a 33mm camera head that fits into ATMs and self-checkout kiosks, and the R230 WiFi dome for wireless deployments where running Ethernet is impractical.
+Verkada includes a mini camera designed for discreet indoor monitoring.

 AI and Analytics

 Both platforms perform AI processing directly on the camera.
 Features like person and vehicle detection, motion search, and object filtering are available on both systems.
-Verkada adds facial recognition capabilities in certain license tiers, while Rhombus focuses on privacy-first analytics that avoid storing biometric data.
+Verkada adds facial recognition capabilities in certain license tiers, while Rhombus focuses on privacy-first analytics.
+Rhombus also offers the A100 Audio Gateway as a unique differentiator, providing two-way audio, glass break detection, and intelligent audio analytics that correlate audio events with camera footage for comprehensive incident documentation.

 Software and Management